Krishanu-Choudhury/stats220/README.md

 ## 🏫 2.
 Liquor Stores & Secondary Schools (Python)

 **Objective**:
-To examine the number of liquor stores within 1 km of English-medium secondary schools in the Auckland Council area, and assess whether proximity is associated with:
+To examine the total donations received by English-medium secondary schools in the Auckland Council area, and assess whether this amount is associated with:
-- Total donations received
+- Liquor Stores Proximity (within 1 km radius of the schools)
 - Differences in donations between single-sex and co-educational schools

 **Tools**: